-Nibor Transparency Statement
+Nibor Transparency Statement Published 01.07.2025.

-Published 09.05.2025.

 The Nibor Transparency Statement has been introduced with the purpose to provide users of Nibor with information about the data which the fixings of Nibor have been based on.
 The statement presents some key figures underlying the Nibor fixings, including the Nibor Transparency Model for the Nibor three months tenor.
 The three months tenor is most widely used as interest rate reference in Norwegian kroner.
 The model illustrates how various individual factors have contributed to the observed development in Nibor.
 The Statement is updated four times a year.
-This Statement includes data up to 28 February 2025.

-Nibor - In short

-Nibor shall reflect the interest rate level a bank requires for unsecured money market lending in Norwegian kroner to another bank.
+This Statement includes data up to 16 May 2025.
+Nibor - In short Nibor shall reflect the interest rate level a bank requires for unsecured money market lending in Norwegian kroner to another bank.
 Nibor is calculated and published for the maturities of one week and one, two, three and six months.
 The calculation of Nibor is based on contributions of data from a panel of six banks.
 When determining their contributions, the banks shall follow the "waterfall methodology" specified in the Nibor Panel Bank Code of Conduct.

-Nibor

-Nibor is derived from "Norwegian Interbank Offered Rate" and is the collective term for the set of Norwegian kroner money market interest rates administered by Norske Finansielle Referanser AS (NoRe).
+Nibor Nibor is derived from "Norwegian Interbank Offered Rate" and is the collective term for the set of Norwegian kroner money market interest rates administered by Norske Finansielle Referanser AS (NoRe).
 Nibor is calculated and distributed by Global Rate Set Systems (GRSS).
 GRSS also acts as licensing agent for Nibor.

-The underlying market

-The Norwegian money market is characterised by liquidity being redistributed between the major market participants by using the currency swap market.
+The underlying market The Norwegian money market is characterised by liquidity being redistributed between the major market participants by using the currency swap market.
 This has been the situation all the time since the liberalisation of the credit markets in the 1980s.
 The use of currency swaps reflects the characteristics of the small, open Norwegian economy, with relatively large international engagements connected to trade in raw materials and shipping.
 In the aftermath of the financial crisis of 2007-08, the use of unsecured interbank market lending in Norwegian kroner contracted from an already low level, in line with the developments observed internationally.

-Market developments since the previous statement

-The Norwegian Central Bank's policy rate was held unchanged throughout the period covered by this statement.
-The central bank signalled both in December and January that a cut in the interest rate would probably happen in March.
-Affluent liquidity and expectations of a cut in the policy rate led to a flattened yield curve and Nibor rates close to the policy rate.
-Chart 1 illustrates the policy rate and Nibor until 28 February 2025.
+Market developments since the previous statement The Norwegian Central Bank's policy rate was held unchanged throughout the period covered by this statement.
+A cut in the interest rate was expected in March, which was reflected in the Nibor rates.
+This effect was reversed, as the policy rate was kept unchanged with reference to higher-than-expected inflation numbers for February.
+Affluent liquidity has kept the short tenors close to the policy rate.
+The yield curve has regained a less flat shape, in line with the updated interest rate expectations.
+Chart 1 illustrates the policy rate and Nibor until 16 May 2025.

 Chart 1.
 Nibor fixings and Central Bank policy rate.
 Percent.
-28.11.2023-28.02.2024

-Source: Norges Bank and NoRe

-Chart 2 illustrates the spread between the highest and lowest contributions to Nibor for the one-, three- and six-months tenors.
-The contributions differed more as the terms included the year-end.
-These year-end effects were in line with expectations based on patterns from previous years.
-The spreads have been quite low for all tenors so far in 2025.
+16.02.2024-16.05.2025 Source: Norges Bank and NoRe Chart 2 illustrates the spread between the highest and lowest contribution to Nibor for the one-, three- and six-months tenors.
+Since the last transparency statement, the spread has tightened for the one-month tenor, while it has widened somewhat for the two other tenors.
+However, all remain within normal levels.

 Chart 2.
 Differences in Nibor contributions.
 Percentage points.
-21.08.2023-15.11.2024

-Source: NoRe
+16.02.2024-16.05.2025 Source: NoRe